Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 What Small Comforts Improve Winter Life on Board?

 RV antifreeze generally provides the most reliable freeze-burst protection, while compressed air offers convenience in spring but leaves pockets of residual water if not done perfectly.
-Both methods aim to protect your water system from freeze damage, but their suitability depends on your climate, setup, and personal preference.

-Propylene glycol (PG) antifreeze, rated to −25 to −50 °F, ensures fixtures, the flush water supply tank, and toilet system remain safe through prolonged inactivity.
-You usually need 2–5 gallons for a typical motorhome, plus more if appliances like a dishwasher or clothes washer are connected.
 A heater bypass saves about 30 liters, minimizing waste.
 Cleanup in spring involves flushing PG through taps and the shower head until wash water runs clear.

 Compressed air uses 20–30 PSI (never exceed 50–60 PSI) to clear lines via a drain valve or drain tap.
 While quick and low-cost, it can miss low points in the water tank or leave moisture in fixtures.
 That’s why some owners choose a hybrid to blow out lines first, then protecting traps and fixtures with a gallon of PG antifreeze.